 Common side effects of metformin hydrochloride tablets include diarrhea, nausea, and upset stomach.
-These side effects generally go away after you you drink alcohol, or if you take other medicines to lower blood sugar.
-How should I store metformin hydrochloride tablets?
+These side effects generally go away after you take the medicine for a while.
+Taking your medicine with meals can help reduce these side effects.
+Tell your doctor if the side effects bother you a lot, last for

 About 3 out of every 100 people who take metformin hydrochloride tablets have an unpleasant metallic taste when they start taking the medicine.
-It lasts
+It lasts for a short time